arthurpicht/console/README.md

 * console configuration *plain* will also affect recorded messages
 * console configuration *level* will also affect recorded messages
 * recorded messages are free of colors and ANSI-based formatting independent of console configuration
-* messages sent to a muted console will also be omitted on recording
+* recorder mute state is independent of console mute state: messages sent to a muted console will also be recorded
 * the recorder has an additional *mute* flag: the recorder can be turned off independently of console
-*

 *Caution*: As messages are stored in memory, recording output in long-running processes can be dangerous as this can effectively appear as a memory-leak.